doveletter/.github/profile/README.md

 ## Acknowledgments

-I greatly appreciate everyone who subscribes to Dove Letter.
+I greatly appreciate everyone who subscribes to Dove Letter. <br>

 Hope you learn and find as much inspiration as possible with Dove Letter. 💙